danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/Articles/Getting Started.md

     func notification() -> some View {
         SystemNotificationMessage(
+            icon: Image(systemName: "star.fill")
-            text: Text("This is a standard message with just the small text") )
+            text: Text("This is a standard notification message with just the small text and a star icon") )
     }
 }
 ```

-State-based notifications are easy to use, but if you plan on presenting many different notifications, the context-based approach is more versatile.
+State-based notifications are easy to use, but the context-based approach is better if you want to present many different notifications with a single binding.